GAchuzia/GAchuzia/README.md

 # Hellooo, Grant here

-I make stuff sometimes, and you learn a bit about me from my [neat website!](https://gachuzia.github.io/gachuzias-website/)
+I make stuff sometimes, and you can learn a bit about me from my [neat website!](https://gachuzia.github.io/gachuzias-website/)

 ## Working On 💾